 To be admitted to study, you need to fulfil the entry requirements.
 This helps us make sure that you are well prepared to follow the course content.

 You need to have:

 - a certificate of Level 2 Structural Fascial Bodywork or an equivalent certificate in Structural Integration from a qualifying school

 - received 3 movement sessions from a Certified Rolf Movement practitioner

 - attended 2 mentoring sessions by a registered mentor (you can do this local to you, find a Rolfing mentor near you)

-If you come from another qualifying school, we’ll also ask you for:
+If you come from another qualifying SI-school (IASI approved), we’ll also ask you for:

 - your Curriculum Vitae (CV)